The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

+The Whitney discs in $\mathcal{W}'$ then pair the cancelling intersections of the $2$- and $3$-handles of $W'$.
 The number of intersections between $D_1'$ and $D_2'$ is one fewer than the number of intersections between $D_1$ and $D_2$; we have effectively removed an intersection point.
 This is known as the Norman trick.
 Repeating this procedure for all intersections between Whitney discs, eventually we produce a smooth cobordism~$W''$ which is topologically a product $W''\approx X\# (\#^k S^2\times S^2)\times I$ for some non-negative integer~$k$.
-The set of Whitney discs for the pairs of cancelling intersections of the $2$- and $3$-handles $\mathcal{W}''$ consists now of disjointly embedded Whitney discs, and hence (as noted above) we may assume that $W''$ is smoothly a product cobordism.
+The set of Whitney discs for the pairs of cancelling intersections of the $2$- and $3$-handles $\mathcal{W}''$ consists now of disjointly embedded Whitney discs, and hence (as noted above) $W''$ is diffeomorphic to a product cobordism relative to one end of the cobordism.
+We now make this conclusion precise.